+Name: Date:

+Incomplete Sentences

-Name: Date: Incomplete Senten ces A complete sentence has a subject (the person, place, o predicate (what the subject does or is).
-The subject is a contains a verb.
-Example: Mr. Morton walked subject predicate down the street.
-Identify the subject and predicate in each sentence.
-Circle the subject and underline the predicate 1.
-Blythe always wears a black skirt on Tuesday.
-2. Tomorrow, Elaine's birthday party will be at the bowling g alley.
-3. There's no way Tatum is playing on the softball team.
-4. Graham wants to go skiing with the rest of us.
+A complete predicate contains a e sentence has a subject (the person, place, or thing that the sentence is about) and a (what the subject does or is).
+The subject is a noun and the predicate is a phrase that verb.
+Example: Mr. Morton walked down the street.
+Subject predicate

+Identify the sub ject and predicate in each sentence.
+Circle the subject and underline the predicat

+wears a black skirt on Tuesday.

+2. Tomorrow, Ela aine's birthday party will be at the bowling alley.

+3. There's no wa y Tatum is playing on the softball team.

+4. Graham want s to go skiing with the rest of us.

 5. Ivan bought a new pair of ten pound barbells.

-An incomplete sentence is missing a su Example: Walked down the street. ubject or predicate.
-Fix the incomplete sentences by adding a subject or predict Example: He walked down the street. ate.
-1. Peeled all the potatoes 2.
-Came crashing down 3.
-He 4.
-Didn't mean to do it 5.
-Everyone in San Mateo
+Fix the incomple An incomplete sentence is missing a subject or predicate.
+Example: Walked down the street.
+The sentences by adding a subject or predicate.

-Math
+xample: He wall ked down the street.

+.
+Peeled all the potatoes

+.
+Came crashing ; down

+Не

+.
+Didn't mean to do it

+5. Everyone in San Mateo

-Packet Pages
+Math Packet Pages